 Clare Parfree – Investigating the spaces and intersections between humans, animals, landscape and mythology.

 Hookland – What can I say really.
 It’s here anyway.

 Reggie Unthank – He covers lots of stuff in Norwich at Colonel Unthank’s Norwich and it’s grand – go see

 Hello Historia.
 A blog from Louvain Rees that covers the Glamorgan area of the bit that sticks out of the other side of the British Isles from the sticky out bit I live in.
-She’s only twenty and brilliant at it all, thoroughly engaging stuff.
+She’s only a young ‘un and brilliant at it all, thoroughly engaging stuff.

 Carol Gingell at Broadland memories shares some really good stuff via her website and does some ghosting too, follow her on twitter too for more stuff from Flickr and her collections of cards and emphera.

 Literary Norfolk, another Cameron Self project, a cool one at that.